petethomasmusique/knowledge/docs/pages/synth-secrets.md

 * Using vibrato to modulate a self-oscillating filter (see [section](pages/synth-secrets?id=of-responses-amp-resonance))
 * Using a CV to control the Q of a sound (see [section](pages/synth-secrets?id=of-responses-amp-resonance))
 * Pulse width modulation (PWM) (see [section](pages/synth-secrets?id=modulation))
+* Additive synthesis with each component modulating in some way

 ## 1 - What's in a sound?
 [Link](https://www.soundonsound.com/techniques/whats-sound)